-Drama, as a discrete subject, can be taken in Year 9 with the option to continue to GCSE in Years 10 and 11.
+All boys in Year 7 and 8 take Drama for half a term as part of the School’s Key Skills course.
+Drama can be taken as an option in Year 9 and again at GCSE in Years 10 and 11.
 Theatre Studies at AS and A2 level is also offered in the Sixth Form.
-Boys, who opt to take the subject at examination level, study all aspects of practical theatre from the perspective of the director, designer and actor including the principles of lighting, sound, set design, costume and make-up.
+Boys who opt to take the subject at examination level, study all aspects of practical theatre from the perspective of the director, designer and actor including the principles of lighting, sound, set design, costume and make-up.

 The department takes full advantage of its proximity to London and there is a considerable programme of visits to plays in the West End, the South Bank and Stratford-Upon-Avon for boys studying Drama at all levels.